Pok9thai/-/content/actions/hosting-your-own-runners/removing-self-hosted-runners.md

 {% endnote %}

 To remove a self-hosted runner from an organization, you must be an organization owner.
 We recommend that you also have access to the self-hosted runner machine.
-For information about how to remove a self-hosted runner with the REST API, see "[Self-hosted runners](/rest/reference/actions#self-hosted-runners)."

 {% data reusables.github-actions.self-hosted-runner-reusing %}
-{% ifversion fpt or ghes > 3.1 or ghae-next or ghec %}
+{% ifversion fpt or ghes > 3.1 or ghae-next %}
 {% data reusables.organizations.navigate-to-org %}
 {% data reusables.organizations.org_settings %}
 {% data reusables.github-actions.settings-sidebar-actions %}